Motivation: What’s New, Navigating the Complexity?

 We have approached this in numerous ways namely by adopting a Leadership Style which falls within that which we are familiar with.
 Reward – Punishment, Dogmatic Flexible, Centralized, – De-Centralized, Task – People, Organic – Structured, The Means – The End.
 Latterly we have even succumbed to other models like embedding habits in our style and which lever performance, and not leaving out EQ (the Emotional Quantum) or Emotional Intelligence as we all know it.

 All of these have a valuable contribution to make to a leadership approach.
 The problem for me is that they rely on doing to another or creating an environment in which it will flourish.
-They all fail at a fundamental level to realize that people do not sit within a box that we can motivate using one, two or three approaches, basically because we have lost sight of the individual being exactly that, an individual, and we have made some serious errors of judgment in that we assume that people are consistent over a given time period (as psychometric testing would have us believe).
+They all fail at a fundamental level to realize that people do not sit within a box that we can motivate using one, two or three approaches, basically because we have lost sight of the individual being exactly that, an individual, and we have made some serious errors of judgement in that we assume that people are consistent over a given time period (as psychometric testing would have us believe).

 Psychometrics adopt two approaches to measurement the nomothetic measurement – The term “nomothetic” comes from the Greek word “nomos” meaning “law”.
 Psychologists who adopt this approach are mainly concerned with studying what we share with others.
 That is to say in establishing laws or generalizations).
 The Ideographic approach (The term “idiographic” comes from the Greek word “idios” meaning “own” or “private”).
 Psychologists interested in this aspect of experience want to discover what makes each of us unique.